 Glycemic index: A helpful tool for diabetes?

-The glycemic index may have some benefits, but may be problematic as well.
+The glycemic index may have some benefits, but may have some problems too.
 Concerns include:

-- Single food items, rather than combinations of foods, can impact blood sugar differently
+- Doesn't show how single food items versus a combinations of foods can impact blood sugar differently

 - Doesn't consider all variables that affect blood sugar, such as how food is prepared or how much is eaten